addyosmani/polymer-boilerplate/README.md

+## Update

+I now recommend using [seed-element](https://github.com/PolymerLabs/seed-element) if you're starting off new Polymer elements.
+I wrote a guide on how to use it over on the [Polymer](http://www.polymer-project.org/docs/start/reusableelements.html) docs site.

 ## Polymer.js Boilerplate

 Polymer Boilerplate is a front-end template for building fast, robust, and adaptable web apps using Web Components.